nnagewad/project_why/README.md

-# The many ways to ask why?
+# The many ways of asking why?

 ## Inspiration
 - Norman McLaren, animator known for his work with the National Film Board of Canada.